Henry Shefflin

-Biography

 Early years

 Shefflin was born at the Regional Hospital Cork to Henry and Mae Shefflin (née Fitzgerald).
 One of a family of four boys and three girls, he was born into a household that had a strong sporting background, particularly in the game of hurling.

 Shefflin was educated at St Patrick's national school in Ballyhale where his hurling skills were first noted and honed by the local headmaster, Joe Dunphy.
 As a child he saw his two older brothers line out with the Kilkenny hurlers at various grades.
 John Shefflin won an All-Ireland winners' medal in the minor grade in 1990, while Tommy Shefflin won an All-Ireland winners' medal in the under-21 grade that same year.
 A younger brother, Paul Shefflin, also won Leinster minor medals in the late 1990s.

 Shefflin later attended St Kieran's College in Kilkenny, before studying electronics at the Waterford Institute of Technology (WIT).
 Shefflin later changed course and decided to study both business studies and financial services.

 Personal life

 Shefflin currently works with New Holland Finance, a subsidiary of Bank of Ireland.
 His main area of responsibility is in the agri-business side of matters, handling the finance for all the New Holland tractor sales in the locality.
-His region of responsibility takes in the south-east of the country, including Tipperary, Kilkenny, Wexford, Carlow and Kildare.
+His region of responsibility takes in the south-east of the country, including counties Tipperary, Kilkenny, Wexford, Carlow and Kildare.

 On 30 March 2007, Shefflin married Deirdre O'Sullivan, a native of Callan, County Kilkenny and a camogie player of note in her own right.
 Just over a year later in April 2008 the Shefflins celebrated the birth of their first child, a daughter named Sadhbh.
 On 30 October 2009 Henry Michael Shefflin, the couple's second child and first son, was born.
 A third child, Siún, was born in March 2011, while the Shefflin's youngest boy, Freddie, was born in April 2014.